-One of the most hyped members of the food and beverage world, red wine is best known for fighting free radicals.
-But wine has a seductive history that dating back many centuries before the discovery of antioxidants.
-So we’re exploring what makes wine aphrodisiac.
+Red wine has a reputation as healthy.
+In fact, it is best known for its potential heart health benefits.
+But wine has a seductive history that dates back many centuries before the discovery of antioxidants.
+So we’re exploring the benefits of red wine sexually and what it is that makes wine aphrodisiac.

-Wine was associated with love and lust since the time of the ancient Greeks, who linked this beverage, as well as grapes in their fruit form, with Dionysus, the god of fertility and procreation.
-And not only does this seductive drink offer an alluring history but it also offers aromas that may actually be arousing all on their own.
+Wine was associated with love and lust since the time of the ancient Greeks, who linked this grape-based beverage as well as grapes with Dionysus, the god of fertility and procreation.
+The Romans were equally fond of grapes and wine and traditionally gave grapes to newlyweds to ensure fertility.

 The scent of wine may be arousing

 According to the research of Dr. Max Lake, the mere scent of certain red wines can be arousing.
-In his book Scents and Sensuality, he writes on his research in the field of scent and arousal.
+In his book Scents and Sensuality, he wrote about his research in the field of scent and arousal.
 Lake discovered that compounds in wine (as well as several foods) replicated those of human pheromones.

 Which red wine is an aphrodisiac?

 All red wines are aphrodisiacs from a historical standpoint.
 But in the game of seduction, musky, masculine reds are best.